Cristopher-Cruz/Face-Detection-Recognition/README.md

 ### File 1 : faceDetection.py
 How to run : open file and run on IDE that supports python

-How to quit : press 'q' on frame to close window
+How to quit : press 'q' on pop-up frame to close window and exit program

 How it works :
 1. Loads 1 image from a specified directory